front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 This `trackEvent` method is actually a shortcut that lets you call the `analytics.track` method of `analytics.js`.
 It uses the exact same API.
 See [the official documentation](https://segment.com/docs/spec/track/) for more detailed information.

 Additionally, you may wonder what name and properties you should give to your events.
 It depends on the integrations you are using and if you want to create a new event or use Semantic ones (supported events within Segment.io).
-To learn more about this, please refere to the [Semantic Events documentation](https://segment.com/docs/spec/semantic/).
+To learn more about this, please refer to the [Semantic Events documentation](https://segment.com/docs/spec/semantic/).

 ### Track an event as a React Component